Reach Out and Read Northwest

 As a previous educator, Kelsey understands firsthand the need for early literacy intervention in her students.
 Her certifications as a Reading Specialist, English Language Instructor, Special Education Teacher, Elementary Teacher, Instructional Coach, and more provide a unique lens to further the Reach Out and Read vision and assure quality implementation of our program model.

-Danno joined Reach Out and Read as a Program Manager in 2025, providing direct support to sites in Southern, Eastern, and Central Oregon.
-Danno’s career journey began with door-to-door canvassing, LGBTQ+ student advocacy, and statewide/national foster youth policy advocacy.
-They spent many years in domestic violence support services before entering administrative public library work and DEI consulting.
-Danno found their home in early literacy program support which combines their passion for advocacy and prevention with their love of books.
-They are currently enrolled in Information & Library Science and Data Science courses with University of Maine Augusta.
-In their free time, Danno reads around 40 books a year.
-They enjoy board games, lake days, and watching Star Trek.
-They live with their fiancé, their two children, and a cat.
+Danno joined Reach Out and Read as a Program Manager in January 2025.
+They enjoy supporting and learning from participating clinics in Southern, Eastern, and Central Oregon, both virtually and in-person.
+Danno’s prior work experience includes community canvassing, strategic and DEI plan consulting, statewide and federal foster youth policy advocacy, administrative public library work, and peer support services with students, survivors, LGBTQ+ and low-income community members.
+Danno found their home in early literacy program work which combines their passion for prevention, social justice and equity, and promoting positive childhood experiences, with their love of books.
+They are currently enrolled in Information & Library Science and Data Science courses with the University of Maine Augusta Online.
+In their free time, Danno enjoys birdwatching, reading around 50 books a year, making tasty treats for their potluck group, and watching Star Trek.
+They enjoy nature and festivities in their hometown of Southern Oregon and in Washington state with their constellation of chosen family, including their partner, kids, sibling, niece, dear friends, and two adorable cats.

 Melissa MacCoumber joined Reach Out and Read Northwest as a Program Manager in 2024.
 She provides direct support to program sites in Northwest Oregon including the Portland Metro area through quality assurance and building relationships with clinical staff and health systems to sustain successful program implementation.
 Melissa’s career has been focused on improving health and educational outcomes for marginalized communities as both an educator and a nurse.
-She received her Bachelor of Arts in Education from Concordia University and also worked as a License Practical Nurse.
-In her personal time, Melissa likes listening to audiobooks while enjoying nearby natural wonders like Silver Falls with her wife and their dog, Jinx.
+She received her Bachelor of Arts in Education from Concordia University and also worked as a Licensed Practical Nurse.
+In her personal time, Melissa likes reading, creating, and listening to audiobooks while enjoying nearby natural wonders with her wife and their dog, Jinx.

 Jill Kong joined Reach Out and Read Northwest as a Grant Specialist in 2025.
 She supports the sustainability and growth of Reach Out and Read in the states of Washington and Oregon, and is responsible for pursuing and securing grants that fund the organization’s impactful work and strategic priorities.